 Internships and co-ops give students practical, professional level experience in the field of their study.
 You can test out your career options and gain valuable experience for your future job or graduate school.
-Some use the terms "internship" and "co-op" interchangeably while others define internships as work experience for one term or one summer and a co-op as work experience over several terms.
+Some use the terms "internship" and "co-op" interchangeably while others define internships as work experience for one semester or one summer and a co-op as work experience over several semesters.
 Internships and co-ops are excellent ways for students to gain the experience employers are looking for.
-Internships and co-ops may be full- or part-time, paid or unpaid, or for credit or no credit.
+Internships and co-ops may be full- or part-time, paid or unpaid, or for credit (through the process outlined for Special Problems) or no credit.

 Some students find their internships or co-ops on their own, others find them via Rutgers resources.
-The Undergraduate Program Director emails various opportunities to the EnvE students as they become available.
+Throughout the year, the Undergraduate Program Director emails various opportunities to the EnvE students as they become available.
 Rutgers University also offers students several avenues to pursue internships and co-ops in their fields of study, which may range from laboratory research to hands-on experiences outside of academia.
-Opportunities pertaining to EnvE majors include:
+Internship/co-op opportunities pertaining to EnvE majors include:

-- Aresty Research Center

-- Rutgers- New Brunswick Handshake
+- Aresty Research Center - Rutgers- New Brunswick Handshake

-- Faculty Research Projects

-- Rutgers Center for Urban and Environmental Sustainability (CUES)

-- Rutgers Energy Institute (REI)

-- Rutgers Engineering Co-op Program (SoE)

-- Rutgers Internship & Co-op Program (RICP sponsored by SAS)

-- Student to Professional Internship Network (SPIN for SEBS)

-- Rutgers Career Services Internship Fairs
+- Faculty Research Projects (please contact individual faculty members to discuss opportunities) - Rutgers Center for Advanced Infrastructure & Transportation (CAIT) - Rutgers Center for Urban and Environmental Sustainability (CUES) - Rutgers Climate & Energy Institute (RCEI) - Rutgers Engineering Co-op Program (SoE) - Rutgers Internship & Co-op Program (RICP sponsored by SAS) - Student to Professional Internship Network (SPIN for SEBS) - Rutgers Career Services Internship Fairs